You thought the random Toronto video I made was random? You were right. But this is even more random.

 You wouldn’t believe it based on their modern output, but once upon a time Washburn made some really nice guitars, particularly during the Lyon & Healy and Tonk Bros. eras.
 A nice side effect of Washburn’s current output being complete crap (relatively speaking) is most people don’t know they ever made any acoustic guitars that could be considered anything other than “beginner instruments”, and you can grab a vintage Washburn that’s comparable to Gibson or Martin guitars from the same period in terms of tone and feel, but for much less money…at least until people catch on and realize the vintage Washburns are a world away from the laminated shitboxes made in factories these days and the prices rise accordingly.

 This guitar sounds ridiculously good in open C tuning.
-What’s kind of funny is Travis might have considered buying this guitar if it wasn’t a twelve-fretter, making some of the higher frets difficult to access.
+What’s kind of funny is Travis might have considered buying it for himself if it wasn’t a twelve-fretter, making some of the higher frets difficult to access.
 And I might have considered buying the 1956 National 1150 he ended up getting if it didn’t look so much like the old Kay acoustic I already have (the tone and feel are very different in spite of the similar-looking-but-slightly-smaller Kay-built body) and if I didn’t already have my eye on the Washburn.
 Maybe it was fate.

 They’re both really nice axes, and I think we both would have been pretty happy with either one of them, but we went there with certain feelings in our guts, soulful stomach growling ensued, and we both emerged victorious.
 I’ll post some video of that Washburn as soon as I get around to filming something that looks decent enough to put up here.
 And I’m going to tell myself I’m officially done buying acoustic guitars for now.
 I think I’ve got all my bases and tunings pretty much covered.
 We’ll see how that goes, though.